PaulTreanor/paultreanor.com/content/blog/starting-serverless.md

 There's not much to say here other than that Complete Coding has the best Serverless AWS tutorials on the internet.

-The videos are concise, follow best practices, and easy to follow.
+The videos are concise, use best practices, and are easy to follow.
 Sam usually provides a git repo with each video too which is very helpful.
 Complete coding is always the first place I go to when I need to refresh my understanding of anything AWS or Serverless.

 ## [SLIC Starter](https://github.com/fourtheorem/slic-starter)